rasikaphutane/rasikaphutane/Readme.md

 *Random variables from my probability distribution*

 - 💻 I debug code like I'm solving murder mysteries
-- 🎨 My data visualizations are prettier than my handwriting
+- 🎯 My relationship status with recursion: "It's complicated"
-- 📊 I can spend hours cleaning data and call it "fun"
+- 📊 I can spend hours on LeetCode and still feel like a beginner
-- 🌟 I talk to my models like they're my pets (they don't listen either)
-- 🚀 My browser has more ML research papers than social media tabs
+- 🌟 My code works perfectly... until someone else runs it
+- 🚀 I collect programming languages like some people collect stamps
+- 🧩 Still waiting for that "aha!" moment with dynamic programming

 ---